H-1B Visa Requirements and Application Process

 • Have an Internal Revenue Service Tax identification number.

-Petitioners can only file one petition per beneficiary in any given calendar year.
-If a petitioner submits more than one application, the petition or visa will be denied or revoked.
+For cap-subject cases, employers generally may submit only one H-1B cap registration per beneficiary per fiscal year, although different employers may register the same beneficiary.
+USCIS selection is now beneficiary-centric, and employers should follow the current USCIS cap registration and filing instructions.
 The only exception to this is if the petitioner receives notice of a delay on the first filing.
 In this case, the petitioner can send a second petition with an explanation and withdraw the first.

 However, multiple companies in the same corporate family can submit a petition for the same beneficiary.
 Here, each entity must have their own Federal Employer Identification Number.
 Additionally, they must have their own legitimate need to hire that beneficiary.